buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 *Tups*: can I disable it?

-*Narrator*: how? [*The Narrator deliberately doesn' \*\*t allow a check, but engages the player*]
+*Narrator*: how? [*The Game Master deliberately doesn' \*\*t allow a check, but engages the player*]

-*Tups*: I wedge my crowbar in so the mechanism doesn' \*\*t open the trapdoor [*Tups doesn' \*\*t ask to roll a die to figure out how to disarm it or disarm it directly, he explains to the Narrator how he does it and that' \*\*s it*]
+*Tups*: I wedge my crowbar in so the mechanism doesn' \*\*t open the trapdoor [*Tups doesn' \*\*t ask to roll a die to figure out how to disarm it or disarm it directly, he explains to the Game Master how he does it and that' \*\*s it*]

 *Narrator*: you now cross the area safely and see that it opens onto a small room with two reinforced wooden doors... }

 Freely inspired by https://friendorfoe.com/d/Old

->>> **Obvius traps**: A visible/obvious trap forces players to interact with it, to work hard to understand how it works and be ingenious to avoid or disable it.
+>>> **Obvious traps**: A visible/obvious trap forces players to interact with it, to work hard to understand how it works and be ingenious to avoid or disable it.
 Whenever possible, avoid resolutions based solely on die rolls (Search for traps/Disable traps), rather reward the player' \*\*s ingenuity, even if simple but creative, to avoid danger... and maybe sooner or later they' \*\*ll remember to retrieve that crowbar...!

 ---